admindatahandbook/book/testing/index.md

 </tbody>
 </table>

 This section combines the type of access and location into one aspect, since the ultimate convenience to researchers arises from a combination of the two security measures.
 For instance, a data provider might provide researchers with a dedicated secure laptop, which can only be used to remotely access the analysis computers and nothing else.
-While there may be no location restrictions imposed on the researcher, the researcher is unlikely to carry two laptops around, and this would be considered to be a de-facto **medium** security solution.
+While there may be no location restrictions imposed on the researcher, the secured computer does not hold any data and this may be considered to be a de-facto **medium** security solution.

 The terms of the remote access will be defined in the DUA between the researcher and the data provider.
 The risks of locating the access computers but not the analysis computers away from the data provider are smaller.
 Because access computers contain no data, even if encrypted, the risk of inadvertent disclosure (for instance, if stolen) is reduced.
 Remaining risks include shoulder surfing and credential sharing, which can be mitigated by using third parties to control access.
 There is substantial convenience for researchers from having the access computer closer to their usual place of work, increasing the speed of research.
 The growth of networks of research data centers, where access is shared amongst many users while data are mostly remote, is testament to the demand among researchers and the acceptability of the risk for many data providers.